charmed-kubernetes/kubernetes-docs/pages/k8s/gpu-workers.md

 machines with GPUs enabled.
 There is nothing further to do, enjoy!

-If you are installing CDK using a bundle, you can use constraints to specify that the worker units are deployed on GPU enabled machines.
+If you are installing CDK using a bundle, you can use constraints to specify that the worker units are deployed on GPU-enabled machines.
 Because GPU support varies considerably depending on the underlying cloud, this requires specifying a particular instance type.